Capitol Psychological Assessment

 It is important to note that ADHD testing is not a single test or procedure, but rather a comprehensive evaluation that may involve several components.
 Full psychological testing is important, because symptoms of ADHD can oftentimes be confused with other psychological disorders.
 For example, ADHD and anxiety can sometimes present with similar symptoms, which can make it difficult to distinguish between the two conditions.
 Some common symptoms of both ADHD and anxiety include:

-1. Difficulty concentrating: Individuals with ADHD often have trouble paying attention and may difficulty following through on tasks, while individuals with anxiety may have trouble focusing due to worries and fears.
+1. Difficulty concentrating: Individuals with ADHD often have trouble paying attention and may have difficulty following through on tasks, while individuals with anxiety may have trouble focusing due to worries and fears.

 2. Impulsiveness: Individuals with ADHD may act impulsively and make decisions without thinking, while individuals with anxiety may act impulsively in an attempt to alleviate their worries.